3 Common Risks the Day After Easter

 • Puzzled?

-The post-Easter emotions and general response of a church leader from arguably the most significant weekend in the Christian calendar will run a wide gamut today and for the next several days – maybe weeks.
+Our post-Easter emotions and general response as leaders from arguably the most significant weekend in the Christian calendar will run a wide gamut today and for the next several days – maybe weeks.

-Some leaders are encouraged to see people they haven’t seen in months.
-Others are frustrated that infrequent attenders showed up and may not be seen again until Christmas.
+You may be encouraged to see people you haven’t seen in months.
+Or you might be frustrated that infrequent attenders showed up and may not be seen again until Christmas.

 Here’s the bottom line.